 Helen and Trevor and their 27-year-old son Ben are late of Kettering and recently of the parish of Ballygomore.
-Trevor’s a Leaver, Ben’s a Remainer and Helen mediates their furious disdain for one another.
+Trevor’s a Leaver, Ben’s a Remainer and Helen’s the mediator.
 She’s also the one with the Irish grandparent and has traced the family back to County Leitrim.

 They’ve been taken in by Brendan and Dolores who are at odds over quite when their guests should be moving on.
 And their flock of sheep is expanding and contracting without explanation, leading to some tough choices.

 Their daughter Mags is up the road working a smallholding while her Dublin 4 husband Dessie is distracted from usefulness by notions of becoming a blacksmith.
 The possible sighting of a pooka* on a dark road only confirms his view of rural Ireland as a place of endless magic.

 On the other side of the lake, bachelor farmer Petey employs Helen as his housekeeper, tasking her with increasingly onerous and unhousekeeper-ish farm labour.
 Their distant family connection suggests an inheritance that Helen may be due.